filecoin-project/filecoin-fvm-localnet/README.md

 ## Usage notes

 - This network has a sector size of 2KiB.
-This is set in the `.env` file.
 This means that the largest storage deals you can make with the miner will be 2KiB.
-If you want an 8MiB network and storage deals of up to 8MiB, then uncomment the appropriate `SECTOR_SIZE` line and restart docker compose.
+If you want an 8MiB network and storage deals of up to 8MiB, then uncomment the appropriate section in the `.env` file, delete the `data/` directory and restart docker compose.

-- The first time you run `docker compose up`, it will need to download ~3GB of data to start the network (1GB of docker images, and 2GB of initial proof data for the network genesis).
-If you run the 8MiB network, it will need to download about 6GB of proof data to start up.

 - The localnet will take a while to start up -- around 5 - 10 minutes depending on how quickly it can download the docker image and initial proof data.